Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelChildExecutorDecision"

-Re-exports all named exports from the "effect/ChannelChildExecutorDecision" module as "ChannelChildExecutorDecision".
+Re-exports all named exports from the "effect/ChannelChildExecutorDecision" module as `ChannelChildExecutorDecision`.

 **Signature**